 SMART Health IT was launched with a New England Journal of Medicine article proposing a universal API (application programming interface) to transform EHRs into platforms for substitutable iPhone-like apps.
-With federal investment, SMART on FHIR API was developed as an open, free and standards-based API.
+With federal investment, SMART on FHIR was developed as an open, free and standards-based API.
 Innovators use it to write an app once and have it run anywhere in the healthcare system.
-After successful lobbying of Congress and then the Department of Health and Human Servicesby the SMART team, the 21st Century Cures Act and proposed HHS rules made SMART a certification requirement.
+After successful lobbying of Congress and then the Department of Health and Human Servicesby the SMART team, the 21st Century Cures Act and 2020 Final Rule from the ONC made SMART a certification requirement.
 The Final Rule also specifies our SMART/HL7 FHIR Bulk Data Access API, or Flat FHIR API, which enables access to patient-level data across a patient population, supporting myriad use cases across healthcare, research, and public health ecosystems.
 Put simply, Flat FHIR is a standard to enable “push button” population health.

 - Push Button Population Health Data: Extending the HL7 FHIR Standard to Support Bulk Data Export